The death of our princess

 Our career forced us to move a lot when our children were little.
 It was important for them to have certain people they could rely on when they were facing the uncertainty of another move.

-One group of people they grew to rely on was the troop of performers in the “Star Wars” movies.
-The people who portrayed Luke Skywalker, Han Solo and Princess Leia were a daily presence in our household whether it was in Connecticut, California, West Virginia, New York or Michigan.
+One group of people they grew to rely on was the troupe of performers in the “Star Wars” movies.
+The people who portrayed Luke Skywalker, Han Solo and Princess Leia were a daily presence in our household whether it was in Connecticut, California, West Virginia or New York.

 Action figures of all of them were a constant comfort for our children.
 The debut of a new “Star Wars” movie was a family event.

-All of which made the passing of Carrie Fisher last Christmas season feel like a death in the family.
+Two years ago Friday, Carrie Fisher died.
 Her character, Princess Leia, was a perfect role model for girls.
 She was strong — a fighter for truth and justice.
 She fought evil as personified by the Emperor at every turn.

 Ms. Fisher herself had a tough life.
 The daughter of actress Debbie Reynolds and singer Eddie Fisher, she was brought up in a fishbowl.
 She battled drugs, alcohol and depression — and emerged victorious.
 She was a talented actress, scriptwriter and best-selling author.

 And, through it all, she never took herself too seriously.
-Almost every accolade given at her death by fellow performers talked about her wicked wit — most of it self-deprecating.
+Almost every accolade given upon her death by fellow performers talked about her wicked wit — most of it self-deprecating.

 Her books reflected that great sense of humor.

-We’re going to miss Carrie Fisher and her character, Princess Leia.
-We hope she rests peacefully in a galaxy, far, far away.
+We miss Carrie Fisher and her character, Princess Leia.
+We hope she rests peacefully in a galaxy far, far away.

 * Editorials reflect the opinion of the publisher.